Nullmage/dema.ai/README.md

 ## Possible improvements

-* Use an orchestrator (Airflow, Airbyte, etc) to fetch the raw data periodically and trigger dbt
 * Write documentation for the tables, views and columns
 * dbt data freshness can be used to detect stale data
 * Use SQL fluff to ensure consistency for the dbt project (should be executed with git pre-commit hooks)